pdenno/schedulingTBD/README.md

 To develop and test our theory, the software is designed to help solve manufacturing production scheduling problems by leading the user to formulate a solution with MiniZinc.
 Our research goal is to determine best practices in the design of systems that use a DSL unfamiliar to users in joint work to solve problems important to them.
-This DSL-based teaming model brings to focus the challenges of (1) designing DSLs fit to this purpose,
+This DSL-based teaming model brings to focus the challenges of (1) designing DSLs fit for human/AI teaming,
 (2) problem solving in technical environments,
 (3) constructionist learning, and
 (4) scientific explanation.